 See the news, read the newspapers and follow the social media and you could be forgiven for thinking that the whole subject is illegal.

 Far from it though.
-I am also fortunate enough to be the award-winning chief photographer and deputy PR officer for an Army Cadets' county, where the photography of, and the publicity attached to, youngsters is positively encouraged.
+I am also fortunate enough to be the award-winning chief photographer and County PR Officer for Somerset Army Cadets, where the photography of, and the publicity attached to, youngsters is positively encouraged.
 What's more, it is welcomed by the cadet's parents, along with the cadet's schools, colleges and potential employers.

 Naturally, like everyone concerned with working with children today, my work is carefully managed and controlled.
 I, and all my colleagues have to undergo a regular Disclosure Barring Service (DBS) check, formerly known as a Criminal Records Bureau (CRB) check, before we are allowed to work with children.